fmtlib/fmt/doc/api.rst

 *format_str* is a format string that contains literal text and replacement fields surrounded by braces ``{}``.
 The fields are replaced with formatted arguments in the resulting string.
+A function taking *format_str* doesn't participate in an overload resolution if the latter is not a string.

 *args* is an argument list representing objects to be formatted.